ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Recapped concepts of scope and secure communication association.

 * Main/optional Admininistrator is presented more as an example.

+* Added considerations on race conditions with multiple Administrators.

 * Minor clarifications and editorial improvements.